securityDAO/proposals/multisig/secdao-2.md

     - `256 $JUNO` to @bmorphism
     - `256 $JUNO` to @CrashLoopBackOff
     - (already [advanced](https://github.com/secdao/proposals/blob/secdao-2-3-refi/multisig/secdao-1.md)) `256 $JUNO` to @devcubed
-* those willing to become secdao multisig members will need to [establish](https://docs.junonetwork.io/cli/modules/keys) `junod` wallets using CLI - either add new keys, import existing ones using the seedphrase `junod keys add --recover`, or start one with `junod add keys --ledger` if Ledger - subsequently, these will be referred to as [HumanAddr{@GitHubUsername}](https://docs.rs/cosmwasm-std/0.9.2/cosmwasm_std/struct.HumanAddr.html)
+* those willing to become secdao multisig members will need to [establish](https://docs.junonetwork.io/cli/modules/keys) `junod` wallets using CLI - either add new keys, import existing ones using the seedphrase `junod keys add --recover`, or start one with `junod add keys --ledger` if Ledger
+  - after backing up your new wallet's keys / mnemonic seed phrase, delete and try reimporting wallets locally with `junod` to convince yourself that you can
+  - if you want to be on the new multisig, you will need to make a commit to this file while it is still under review, replacing the corresponding [`HumanAddr{@GitHubUsername}`](https://docs.rs/cosmwasm-std/0.9.2/cosmwasm_std/struct.HumanAddr.html) below with the resulting wallet address to be used with `junod tx wasm instantiate` message
+  - you will be expected to use this wallet to participate in **governance around bounties, selecting yield instruments for treasury, and any other valid CosmWasm contract [`Message`](https://docs.rs/cosmwasm-std/0.16.6/cosmwasm_std/enum.WasmMsg.html)s to be put forth as a multisig proposal** - and while doing so, to be comfortable **using `junod` client CLI and scripts that aid in its use** (Keplr integration / custom UI are possible in the future, but not presently prioritized)
-- after you get comfortable with `junod` recovery and interactions, please provide your wallet address for the new multisig with a commit to this document in this branch replacing "HumanAddr{@nickname}" in the instantiate message below with your actual address at any point up until `secdao-2` and `secdao-3` being raised for the [**WAGMI** vote](https://daodao.zone/multisig/juno1zn6wefwh00cuara90ctn7aqyfnhh34djyqnpd8w83z0x9ta88m6q5lq4tp) on DAODAO - anyone who fails to commit this in time will still be included using the previous wallet, but with `weight: 0`
+  - if you are comfortable with this responsibility, please make the commit containing your actual address at any point up until this branch remains unmerged into `main`, preceding the [**WAGMI** vote](https://daodao.zone/multisig/juno1zn6wefwh00cuara90ctn7aqyfnhh34djyqnpd8w83z0x9ta88m6q5lq4tp) on DAODAO
-* instantiate our own **secdao multisig** contract using [`junod` interactions](https://docs.junonetwork.io/smart-contracts-and-junod-development/tutorial-erc-20/initialise)
+  - anyone who does not commit their address to the proposal in time will still be included using their last known address, but with `weight: 0`, i.e. they will retain access to current **secdao** Element rooms, this repository, as well as use `junod` to raise proposals for multisig votes - they will not, however, be able to vote as such
-  - new instance of [cw3-fixed-multisig](https://github.com/CosmWasm/cw-plus/tree/main/contracts/cw3-fixed-multisig) for `junod` / [Message](https://docs.rs/cosmwasm-std/0.16.6/cosmwasm_std/enum.WasmMsg.html)-based governance with the following configuration (`3/5 votes` passing threshold, `24 hours` timeout):
+  - the exact `voters` block resulting from this process to be used to initialize the new multisig with [`junod` interactions](https://docs.junonetwork.io/smart-contracts-and-junod-development/tutorial-erc-20/initialise) to make the new instance of [cw3-fixed-multisig](https://github.com/CosmWasm/cw-plus/tree/main/contracts/cw3-fixed-multisig) for `junod` / [Message](https://docs.rs/cosmwasm-std/0.16.6/cosmwasm_std/enum.WasmMsg.html)-based governance with the following voting configuration (`3/5 votes` passing threshold, `24 hours` timeout):
       ```
       {
       ...